United States Tax Court: History

 The first incarnation of the Tax Court was the "U.S. Board of Tax Appeals", established by Congress in the Revenue Act of 1924 (also known as the Mellon tax bill) in order to address the increasing complexity of tax-related litigation.
 Those serving on the Board were simply designated as "members."
 The members of the Board were empowered to select, on a biennial basis, one of their members as "chairman."
-In July 1924, Coolidge announced the appointment of the first twelve appointees, of which seven members were appointed from private life and the other five from the Bureau of Internal Revenue.
+In July 1924, President Calvin Coolidge announced the appointment of the first twelve appointees, of which seven were appointed from private life and five from the Bureau of Internal Revenue.
 Additional members were appointed in the fall, and the Board when fully constituted originally had 16 members, with Charles D. Hamel serving as the first Chairman.
 The Board was initially established as an "independent agency in the executive branch of the government."
 It was housed in the Internal Revenue Service Building in the Federal Triangle.
 The first session of the Board of Tax Appeals spanned July 16, 1924 to May 31, 1925.

-In 1929, the United States Supreme Court indicated that the Board of Tax Appeals was not a "court," but was instead "an executive or administrative board, upon the decision of which the parties are given an opportunity to base a petition for review to the courts after the administrative inquiry of the Board has been had and decided."
+In 1929, the United States Supreme Court ruled that the Board of Tax Appeals was not a "court," but was instead "an executive or administrative board, upon the decision of which the parties are given an opportunity to base a petition for review to the courts after the administrative inquiry of the Board has been had and decided."

 In 1942, Congress passed the Revenue Act of 1942, renaming the Board as the "Tax Court of the United States".
 With this change, the Members became Judges and the Chairman became the Presiding Judge.
 By 1956, overcrowding and the desire to separate judicial and executive powers led to initial attempts to relocate the court.
-In 1962, Secretary of the Treasury Douglas Dillon appealed to the U.S. General Services Administration (GSA) to incorporate funds for the design of a new building in its upcoming budget.
+In 1962, Secretary of the Treasury Douglas Dillon appealed to the General Services Administration (GSA) to incorporate funds for the design of a new building in its upcoming budget.
 The GSA allocated $450,000, and commissioned renowned architect Victor A. Lundy, who produced a design that was approved in 1966.
 However, funding constraints brought on by the Vietnam War delayed the start of construction until 1972.

 The Tax Court was again renamed to its current formal designation in the Tax Reform Act of 1969, changing it from an historically administrative court to a full judicial court.
 The completed United States Tax Court Building was dedicated on November 22, 1974, the fiftieth anniversary of the Revenue Act that created the court.